kurtbartholomew/cs-challenges/README.md

-# Toy Problems
+# CS Challenges
-A collection of algorithmic challenges for my personal growth
+A cultivated collection of computer science challenges involving algorithms and data structures as well as automated test suite to support them.

 ### Usage